 To function properly, and take the interests of all citizens into account, contemporary society in general and environmental management in particular must be based on law and regulation.
 It is not, however, easy to legislate in relation to quality and cultural dimension.
-These 'soft facts', which are often the most significant, cannot be reduced to a formula without diluting their real content.
+These 'soft facts', which are often the most significant, cannot be reduced to a formula without diluting their real content, 04.

 At the same time, the built environment comes into being through the free market.
-The building promoter has the right to the best value for money.
-The construction 'industry, including architectural services, operates inside the 'hard reality' of society's legal and economic framework.
+The Building Promoter has the right to the best value for money.
+The construction 'industry, induding architectural services, operates inside the 'hard reality' of Society's legal and economic framework.
 The pursuit of open competition in goods and services impacts on the construction sector as on fife generally.
 Industry cannot remain static, uninfluenced by contemporary economic thought.

 Society must balance the soft facts and the hard reality.
-However, professional rules increasingly seem to be replaced by pure economic competition.
-Agreements on the protection of intellectual services that take into account both the change in market conditions as well as the required quality of design services are necessary.

-Contemporary trends in political thought, seen in the economic objectives of free competition and rationalisation, have developed to threaten consumers and the common good.
-In recent years, legislation e.g. at European Union and Member State levels, designed to promote harmonised and transparent procedures for the creation of our built environment, focuses on the building procurement process, and seeks to optimise this in terms of reduction of initial cost, defect minimisation, and quality assurance.
+Contemporary trends in political thought, seen in the economic objectives of free competition and rationalisation, have developed to threaten the common good.
+In recent years, legislation at European Union and Member State levels, designed to promote harmonised and transparent procedures for the creation of our built environment, focuses on the building procurement process, and seek to optimise this in terms of reduction of initial cost, defect minimisation, and quality assurance.
 The construction of dwellings, workplaces and neighbourhoods has been reduced to a matter of short-term and private interest.
 But these political and economic policies also have a human dimension: the resultant building always impacts on people other than those directly involved in the procurement process.
-We must not allow the legitimate and necessary optimisation of the design-and-construction process to impede the quest for the best results of that process: the best built environment.
+We must not allow the legitimate and necessary optimisation of the design-and-construction process to impede the quest for the best results of that process: the best built environment, 05.
 Today, given the dominance of economic thinking at institutional levels, this danger is great.

-2.5 Contemporary environmental concerns
+2.4 Contemporary environmental concerns

-The environment is the focus of enermous problems, and enermous potential.
+The environment is the focus of enormous problems, and enormous potential.
 The challenge is to improve it.
-Environmental damage has reached an alarming extent.
-In the construction sector, too, we need to focus on the careful use of our resources.

 In recent years, it has been realised that economic growth - in industrialisation, production and in consumption - is not consonant with the greatest good.
 It is generally agreed that unlimited growth is not sustainable.
-We no longer believe newer technology will inevitably be better than what it replaces.
+We no longer believe newer technology will inevitably be better than what it replaces, Ob.

-We are coming to realise that to continue to organise our environment as we have done in this century just past will result in social, economic and ecological disaster.
-And the answer does not consist solely in increased environmental engineering, necessary though such this is.
-Two trends can be discerned in the increasing attention we now pay our physical surroundings: firstly, growing concern about pollution, environmental impact, increasing traffic volumes, demolition of the human-scale urban fabric, and erosion of the traditional landscape, both natural and constructed; and secondly, growing recognition of the social, cultural and economic significance and potential of our physical arrangements for living.
+We are coming to realise that to continue to organise our environment as we have done in this century will result in social, economic and ecological disaster.
+And the answer does not consist solely in increased environmental engineering, necessary though such is.
+Two trends can be discerned in the increasing attention we now pay our physical surroundings: firstly, growing concern about pollution, environmental impact, 07, increasing traffic volumes, demolition of the human-scale urban fabric, and erosion of the traditional landscape, both natural and constructed, 08; and secondly, growing recognition of the social, cultural and economic significance and potential of our physical arrangements for living.

-Our society has fundamentally changed fundamentally.
+Our society has changed fundamentally.
 There are no longer any simple or necessarily correct solutions to the challenges to our way of organising society socially and culturally.
 To seek to use contemporary aesthetics or planning methods as a solution is to manifest a false consciousness, and ignores three quarters of the globe, which is really not concerned, interested, or able, to participate in such reality.
-Any answers must be found at a deeper level.
+Any answers must be found at a deeper level, 09.

-2.6 Today's debate
+2.5 Today's debate

-Society can and must now state its comprehensive and sustainable objectives for the built environment.
+Society can and must now state its objectives for the built environment.
 Any partial vision would be faulty.